-Here is our list of the nine best business file-sharing tools:
+Here is our list of the ten best secure file sharing tools & software for business in 2021:

-- Dropbox Business Cloud storage with directory synching across devices available for business and for individuals with a free plan available for private use.
+- Dropbox Business Cloud storage with directory syncing across devices available for business and for individuals with a free plan available for private use.

 - G Suite Google Drive The paid version of Google Drive that is linked to an online productivity suite.
 Low prices and excellent collaboration facilities make this a very popular choice.